jyothesh1799/DSCI-6010/README.md

 1. Pandas
 2. Numpy
-3. CV2
+3. random
 4. datetime
 5. Tensorflow
-6. Tkinter
-7. OS
+6. OS
-8. Seaborn
+7. Seaborn
-9. Matplotlib
+8. Matplotlib

 Anaconda and jupyter notebook is a better way to install dependencies